danishkhan/renee-site/views/index.md

     "/123"
     ""

 The PATH_INFO is being consumed by each scope.
 If you don't halt, don't worry, your request will get put back together again after it falls out of each block.
-This let's you move part of your application around without fearing how the route is being consumed.
+This let's you move parts of your application around without fearing how the route is being consumed.

 ### Rack integration